 - Mother-in-law’s tongue

 While this isn’t an exhaustive list of all the poisonous plants out there, it’s important to be vigilant against any risks.
-So if you are a green thumb and aren’t quite sure the need seed you want to plant in your garden is safe or not, talk to your vet.
+So if you have a green thumb and aren’t quite sure the plant you want in your garden is safe or not, talk to your vet.

-However if you have a dog that’s a digger, they might be able to get under the fence you installed.
-In that case, consider pouring concrete in the area so they can’t scrape their way out.
+While fencing your yard won’t protect your pet from all dangers, it’s still a good thing to install to reduce other risks like pet escapes and burglaries.
+However if you have a dog that’s a digger, they might be able to get under the fence that you installed.
+In that case, consider pouring concrete along the edge of the fence so they can’t scrape their way out.

 Electric fences can be effective, but be aware that if a dog is frightened or stubborn enough, they can still run away.
 And if they run past the electric barrier, they’ll be less likely to re-enter it (those shock collars hurt!).
 Conventional fences are usually the best option to keep your pet where it is safe.

 If you do keep your pet in a fenced backyard, be aware of the temperature changes in your area.
 If your city or town experiences extreme heat or cold, you probably don’t want to leave your dog out there for a sustained period of time.
 During the summer, certain dog breeds can overheat, while extremely cold winters can cause frostbite or even hypothermia if a pet is left out for too long.